jimdb-org/jimdb/README.md

 # JIMDB

-JIMDB: a key-value and NewSQL distributed database with intelligent storage tiering.
+JIMDB is a cloud-native key-value and SQL database with intelligent storage tiering.